|

 Charles was born in a cottage that stood at the junction of Little Street and Bedford Road, in 1854, son of James Bull of Wymington & Eliza (nee Wells) his wife from Souldrop.
 In 1861 they were living in Linnitts Lane with their growing family of Eliza, Charles, Henry John, Martha and baby George just two months old.
 They added two more children to their family, John in 1863 and Mary in 1864.
 In about 1866 the family moved to No. 19 Little Street, opposite the Old Baptist Chapel or ‘Top Meeting’.

-Charles married Hannah Wrighton, daughter of John who came from Wellingborough and married Ann Cox in 1850 at St Mary’s Church in Rushden.
-In Park Road, Charles set up in partnership with Alfred Clayton making boots & shoes, in the building later used by the Echo & Argus as their printing works.
+Charles married Hannah Wrighton, daughter of John who had come from Wellingborough and married Ann Cox in 1850 at St Mary’s Church in Rushden.
+In about 1893 Charles built a factory in Park Road making boots and shoes.

 Charles was a supporter of the Liberal Party and a loyal supporter of F. A. Channing M.P., an active member of the Temperance movement in Rushden, a prominent member of the Wesleyan Church where he was also a Sunday school teacher and a member of the Band of Hope.